mulesoft-consulting/api-config-tool/README.md

 To determine more policies, use the "Developer view" of a Chrome browser when adding policies through API Management to determine what properties and names to use.
 These are not really documented anywhere.

-Here is an example of client-credentials-policy:
+Here is an example of client-id-enforcement policy for Mule 3:

 ```
 [{